Lisba/sass_starwars/README.md

-A website with star wars content styled with the css pre-processor sass.
+A website with star wars content, styled with the css pre-processor sass with the newer syntax sassy.